JuliaOpt/MathProgBase.jl/README.md

 ``objbound`` - Best known lower bound on objective value.

 Shortened and range-constraint versions are available as well.

+---

+The ``LPSolver`` and ``MIPSolver`` constructors accept the name of the solver as a symbol and an optional list of solver parameters.
+For example, ``MIPSolver(:Cbc,LogLevel=1)`` will create a solver object that when passed to ``mixintprog`` will solve the problem with Cbc with verbose output.
+Solver parameters are entirely solver dependent and have not yet been well documented.